KarinaVeremeyeva/shop-ui/README.md

 - Material UI

 ## Screenshots
-Products page:
+#### Products page:
+Page available to all registered and unregistered users.
+Products are displayed based on the selected category and filters.
+Filters are generated dynamically based on the attributes that are present in all products in the selection

 ![image](https://github.com/KarinaVeremeyeva/shop-ui/assets/57318127/3e878697-ea52-4144-b986-9868bd454233)

-Product details:
+#### Product details:
+Here a registered user can add an item to the cart

 ![image](https://github.com/KarinaVeremeyeva/shop-ui/assets/57318127/81b9e1fa-8785-43d6-92ec-8c853ed17c91)

-Shopping cart:
+#### Shopping cart:
+Page for managing items in the cart.
+Available only to registered users

 ![image](https://github.com/KarinaVeremeyeva/shop-ui/assets/57318127/8f622028-8fea-435f-8090-8e92c0305242)

-Register new user:
+#### Register a new user:

 <img src="https://github.com/KarinaVeremeyeva/shop-ui/assets/57318127/28c95493-6f3f-421a-8ce4-8e4058be77e9" width=50% height=50%>

-Admin panel:
+#### Admin panel:
+Three pages on entity management: categories, details and products.
+Each page is available only to the administrator and allows you to perform CRUD operations on each of the entities.
+For a category, the important part is choosing a parent category while blocking the creation of a cyclic relationship to child categories.
+Details are limited to three types: string (color, brand), number (camera resolution) and boolean (presence/absence of some attribute).
+For products, the main part is the dynamic selection of details

 ![image](https://github.com/KarinaVeremeyeva/shop-ui/assets/57318127/a6615829-065f-4d9a-a94b-c1b09a506031)

-Edit product form:
+#### Edit product form:

 <img src="https://github.com/KarinaVeremeyeva/shop-ui/assets/57318127/c1c639f7-05d4-49af-b6df-f73ecafc45db" width=50% height=50%>

-Add product form:
+#### Add product form:

 <img src="https://github.com/KarinaVeremeyeva/shop-ui/assets/57318127/3b693c90-7de7-4168-b588-af6f4bfd566f" width=50% height=50%>

-Confirm delete dialog:
+#### Confirm delete dialog:

 <img src="https://github.com/KarinaVeremeyeva/shop-ui/assets/57318127/86cc0305-e1ae-461f-b709-15bafcf65b8e" width=50% height=50%>